Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/swagger/README.md

 ## Python Form Recognizer

-To generate this file, simply type
+To generate this file, simply type:

 ```
-autorest swagger/README.md --python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>
+autorest --use=@autorest/python@5.16.0 swagger/README.md --python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>
 ```

 We automatically hardcode in that this is `python` and `multiapi`.